AndreiIgna/if-menu/readme.md

 The plugin is easy to use, each menu item will have a “Change menu item visibility” option which will enable the selection of rules.

+> This repo is used only for development, downloading & installing from here won't work as expected.
+Install from [WordPress.org plugin page](https://wordpress.org/plugins/if-menu/)

 ## Features